Perspective | Tech predictions for 2019: It gets worse before it gets better

 2018 is a year the tech industry wishes it could forget.
 But 2018’s problems aren’t going anywhere.

 It was the year we came to grips with how little we can trust Facebook and how much we’re addicted to our screens.
 It was the year that online hate and misinformation became an unavoidable reality and Google, Microsoft and Amazon faced revolts from their own employees over ethical lapses.
-It was the year Apple became the first trillion dollar company — and then lost $250 billion when we yawned at its new iPhones.
+It was the year Apple became the first trillion-dollar company — and then lost a quarter of that when we yawned at its new iPhones.

 Even YouTube’s “Rewind 2018” video is already the most-disliked video in history.